fatih/sicp/solutions/chapter1.md

 However as you see the difference is not `1` because we also execute it many times to get a better probability and proofnes of proving the given number to be a prime.

+## 1.25

+It is wrong.
+Testing it with the expmod (let's call this expmod2) based on fast-expt we can see that after 4-5 couple of iterations it's getting to slow, so slow that it eats all the memory due the immense computing need.

+This is because of taking the square of different values.

+1. The original `expmod` takes the square of ever decreasing values.
+It basically takes the square of **remainders** so the calculations is more faster

+2. The second `expmod2` takes the square of ever increasing values.
+Instead of remainders, it takes the square of square numbers, which is increasing quadratic.